mrpgmr67/mrpgmr67/README.md

 ### Hi there [mrpgmr67][website]👋

-## I'm a Husband, Father, Developer, and Teacher!
+## I'm a Data Teraformer, Architect, and Teacher of the next generation of talent!
-- 🔭 I’m currently working on ... !
+- 🔭 I’m currently working on cleaning up my data science courses for the fall semester
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Mandarin
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Stay healthy and employed
-- ⚡ Fun fact: I love ...
+- ⚡ Fun fact: I love travel and new experiences

 ### Connect with me:
 [<img align="left" alt="pomatto.com" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]